aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

   - `spanning_tree_mode` defines the spanning-tree mode, in this case MSTP, which is the default.
 Other modes are supported should they be required, for example, for connectivity to legacy or third party vendor environments.
 - `node_groups` is used to define settings common to more than one node.
 For leaf switches, when exactly two nodes are part of a node group, AVD will by default automatically generate MLAG configuration.
 - `bgp_as` is defined just once since an MLAG pair shares a single BGP AS number.
 - `uplink_switch_interfaces` defines the interfaces used on the uplink switches (Ethernet1 on dc1-spine1 and dc1-spine2 in this example).
-By defining which spine interfaces the leaf is connected to under the leaf switch's settings it makes addition and removal of leaf switches much easier - there is no need to add/remove any settings under the spine switch section; AVD takes care of that for you.
+By defining which spine interfaces the leaf is connected to under the leaf switch settings, it makes addition and removal of leaf switches much easier.
+There is no need to add/remove any settings under the spine switch section, AVD takes care of that for you.
 This child device/parent device hierarchy also applies to L2 leaves and L3 leaves.

 Finally we do the same, but this time for the L2 leaf switches: